-Although rivers, lakes, streams, ponds, and reservoirs are all sources of tap and bottled drinking water, most Long Island residents get their water from groundwater wells that are drilled into the underlying aguifer system.
-As water travels over land surfaces or through the ground, it dissolves naturally occurring minerals and radioactive material.
-Water can also pick up substances resulting from the presence of animals or from human activities.
-Contaminants that may be present in source water include: microbiological contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activities.
+Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.

-In order to ensure that tap water is safe to drink, New York State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
-In addition, regulations from NYSDOH and the Food and Drug Administration establish limits for contaminants in bottled water, which must provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+The State Health Department's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

 Source water is treated to remove substances or reduce their concentration before the water is fit for human consumption.
-Regardless, drinking water, including bottled water, may reasonably be expected to contain at least small amounts of contaminants; however, that does not necessarily indicate that the water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling EPA's Safe Drinking Water Hotline at (800) 426-4791.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (1-800-426-4791).

-Some people may be more vulnerable to disease-causing microorganisms or pathogens in drinking water than others.
-Immunocompromised persons such as those with cancer undergoing chemotherapy, who have undergone organ transplants, with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Some people may be more vulnerable

+to disease causing microorganisms or pathogens in drinking water than the general population.
+Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice from their health care provider about their drinking water.